 According to AdWords guru Tom Breeze, this is especially effective when you are using In-display ads.

 In-display ads are the ads that you see in the sidebar as a suggested video.
-They don’t run in front of other ads (like In-stream ads do) but they show up inside the search results.
+They don’t run in front of other ads (like In-stream ads do) but they show up in the search results.

 As they are also part of the Trueview advertising family, you only pay when someone chooses to actually view your ad.

-For example if you’ve added home workout as a phrase, your ad can be triggered whenever someone searches for that term.
+For example, if you’ve added home workout as a phrase, your ad can be triggered whenever someone searches for that term.

 You can also choose to what extent your targeted phrase has to match the phrase that people type in.
 This is what they call keyword matching.

-- Broad match will include related searches, synonyms and misspellings, for example: home exercise.
+- Broad match will include related searches, synonyms, and misspellings, for example, home exercise.

-- Phrase match will include any combination of words + this phrase, for example: home workout no equipment.
+- Phrase match will include any combination of words + this phrase, for example, home workout no equipment.

-- Exact match will include only the exact phrase, for example: home workout.
+- Exact match will include only the exact phrase, for example, home workout.

 Defining which type of match you want to use is done by adding symbols:

-- For broad match you will write the phrase without any symbols: home workout
+- For broad match, you will write the phrase without any symbols: home workout

-- For phrase match you will write the phrase like this: “home workout”
+- For phrase match, you will write the phrase like this: “home workout”

-- For exact match you will write the phrase like this: [home workout]
+- For exact match, you will write the phrase like this: [home workout]

 For more info and options for keyword matching, you can also take a look at this AdWords support page.